bencorrado/bluez-bencorrado/docs/using_pairing_from_ubuntu_core.md

 starting with [NEW] Device, as it depends on what has been happening before.
 The last line is the *bluetoothctl* prompt.

-Since the pairing procedure will involve authentication by pin, it is required to register with an authentication agent.
-This entity handles the pin prompt.
+Since the pairing procedure will involve authentication by PIN, it is required to register with an authentication agent.
+The agent handles the PIN prompt.
 In order to do it type: